The things you say . . .

 The reason for my visit is that, being an incomer to the town of seven years standing, I now have some historical knowledge but wish to learn more about Nantwich and I have joined a local history group.

 lMaire then went on to ask about a particular feature of Nantwich.
 A couple of points: people who come to this site do so more than once, so there haven't been 14,935 individuals visiting it (pedantic point), but I am amazed at what the hits counter tells me.
+I subsequently took the counter off the website - partly because I was told that Search Engine "bots" (website robots looking for website details) might skew the true figure.
 Secondly, as a resident of seven years standing, Maire now qualifies for a share of the Beam Heath dividend paid to residents.
-Unless she "signed on" earlier this year she had missed out on the 2008 cheque, but will get a chance next summer.
-092008
+[I have since stopped using the visitors' counter]

 Site most useful and extremely interesting